Ethnic minority and marginalised groups can face additional barriers when seeking help.

 How we can help

 - We understand the complexities of sexual abuse in marginalised communities and the barriers to accessing support.

-- Our support is confidential and staff who work on our helpline, counselling, and advocacy services are trained to understand the values of different cultures.
+- Our support is confidential and staff who work on our information line, counselling, and advocacy services are trained to understand the values of different cultures.

 - We provide effective and appropriate interpretation for clients with language barriers.

-For more information about our outreach services and support for underrepresented groups contact firstname.lastname@example.org or call our helpline on 024 7627 7777.
+For more information about our outreach services and support for underrepresented groups contact firstname.lastname@example.org or call our information line on 024 7627 7777.